emendir/IPNS-Manager/ReadMe.md

 # IPNS-Manager
 IPFS-Manager is a GUI program for managing [IPFS (InterPlanetary File System)](https://ipfs.io) name keys.
 Its purpose is to make it easier to manage websites (and other content) hosted on IPFS with IPNS keys (IPFS Name System).

-Built with the [PyQt5](https://pypi.org/project/PyQt5/) wrapper for the Qt graphics framework and the [IPFS-Toolkit](https://github.com/emendir/IPFS-Toolkit-Python) API for IPFS.
+Built in Python with the [PyQt5](https://pypi.org/project/PyQt5/) wrapper for the Qt graphics framework and the [IPFS-Toolkit](https://github.com/emendir/IPFS-Toolkit-Python) API for IPFS.

 ## Prerequisite Knowledge and Understanding
 This program is built for people who work with IPFS and understand the basic concepts of how it works, including [IPNS (InterPlanetary Name System)](http://docs.ipfs.io.ipns.localhost:8080/concepts/ipns/).